 - If legislation is in place, we recognise it would need to be complemented with an appropriate and proportionate set of enforcement rules and incentives for companies to carry out robust HRDD across the value chain. - The legislation should allow for appropriate ramp-up periods, to allow sufficient, but not excessive, time within which companies can establish or strengthen due diligence processes and systems. - We believe that the scope of the responsibility of business enterprises to respect human rights should be distinct from the scope of legal liability under any new legislation.
-For enhanced predictability for business it is necessary to have a clear understanding of the role and limits of liability. - In our view, companies should be held liable for failure to establish and maintain a reasonable HRDD process, or for knowingly making false or misleading statements about their process, supported by appropriate sanctions commensurate with these obligations. - If the legislation were to include liability for current and future harms, that liability should be clearly framed as civil liability and be limited to severe human rights harms caused by the company's own activities or activities of controlled companies, which could have been prevented had the company fully complied with the requirement to conduct human rights due diligence.
+For enhanced predictability for business it is necessary to have a clear understanding of the role and limits of liability. - A narrow focus on liability may overlook other accountability mechanisms8 that would incentivize companies to carry out HRDD across the full scope of their activities and value chains, and be transparent about their progress and the challenges they face. - If future EU legislation were to include liabilities, in our view, companies should be held liable for failure to establish and maintain a reasonable HRDD process, or for knowingly making false or misleading statements about their process, supported by appropriate sanctions commensurate with these obligations. - If the legislation were to include liability for current and future harms, that liability should be clearly framed as civil liability and be limited to severe human rights harms caused by the company's own activities or activities of controlled companies9, which could have been prevented had the company fully complied with the requirement to conduct human rights due diligence10.
 What constitutes a "severe human rights harm", a "controlled company", and "a reasonable HRDD process" would need to be defined in the legislation or interpretative guidance following constructive dialogue among all relevant stakeholders, and taking account of already existing legal frameworks.
 However, where national law conflicts with international human rights standards, companies should not be held liable for complying with national law while also seeking to respect the principles of international human rights standards to the greatest extent possible in the circumstances.

-- Conducting appropriate human rights due diligence should help business enterprises show that they took every reasonable step to avoid involvement with an alleged human rights abuse and address the risk of legal claims against them. - Key features of the HRDD standard, based on the UNGPs, should be defined at EU level to help ensure consistency in its transposition into national laws. - In addition, it will be essential to have authoritative entities in each Member State with the resources, mandate and expertise to provide guidance, monitor uptake and help develop HRDD as a predictable standard of conduct.
-The European Commission should help ensure ongoing harmonisation of implementation across Member States. - We believe that independent verification and assurance of how business implements HRDD can play a supportive role.
+Conducting appropriate human rights due diligence should help business enterprises show that they took every reasonable step to avoid involvement with an alleged human rights abuse and address the risk of legal claims against them.

+- Key features of the HRDD standard, based on the UNGPs, should be defined at EU level to help ensure consistency in its transposition into national laws. - In addition, it will be essential to have authoritative entities in each Member State with the resources, mandate and expertise to provide guidance, monitor uptake and help develop HRDD as a predictable standard of conduct.
+The European Commission should help ensure ongoing harmonisation of implementation across Member States. - · We believe that independent verification and assurance of how business implements HRDD can play a supportive role.
 At the same time, we recognise that the standards governing the provision of such services will themselves need to evolve to better reflect what is unique about HRDD.